 Easier said that done you may think, however making sushi at home is actually easier than you realize.
 While the initial learning curve may be steep, it is fun.
 Making sushi at home is significantly cheaper than going out to a restaurant, you would be amazed.
 I make sushi at home just about every month and the costs are in line with any other normal dinner expense.
-All you need is some sushi grade fish (I get mine from Catalina Offshore Products), and a decent guide to making sushi at home, which I have made.
+All you need is some sushi grade fish (I get mine from my local Japanese grocery store), and a decent guide to making sushi at home, which I have made.

 - Sushi and Sexism - May 30, 2022